sdao/MayaCardboard/README.md

 streams the frames over USB to the Android device.
 The Android client receives the MJPEG stream from the Maya plugin and displays the stream using the Google Cardboard SDK.

+Using Google Cardboard, the phone sends head-tracking data back to the host computer so that the stereo camera rig in Maya rotates with your head position, enabling you to look around the scene.

 If you're using Linux, you should be able to acquire `libusb`, `libjpeg-turbo`, and the Boost headers from the package manager of your Linux